sysfce2/glib2/docs/reference/glib/data-structures.md

 Note that neither keys nor values are copied when inserted into the `GHashTable`, so they must exist for the lifetime of the `GHashTable`.
-This means that the use of static strings is OK, but temporary strings (i.e. those created in buffers and those returned by GTK widgets) should be copied with [function@GLib.strdup] before being inserted.
+This means that the use of static strings is OK, but temporary strings (i.e. those created in buffers and those returned by GTK widgets) should be copied with [func@GLib.strdup] before being inserted.

 If keys or values are dynamically allocated, you must be careful to ensure that they are freed when they are removed from the `GHashTable`, and also when they are overwritten by